aternosorg/php-serializer/README.md

 ```

 ### The Serialize Attribute
-The serialize attribute can be used to configure the serialization of a property.
+The `Serialize` attribute can be used to configure the serialization of a property.
 It has the following options:

 #### Name